Skip to main content

 I wanted to share this context to explain the brief dip in my sophomore-year grades and to highlight how these challenges have helped me grow as a student and individual.”

-Why This Is Good: The student explains a clear reason for the dip in academic performance and provides context without making excuses.
+Why this is good: The student explains a clear reason for the dip in academic performance and provides context without making excuses.
 The student reflects on how the experience made them stronger and developed valuable life skills.
 The student ties the experience to how they will succeed and contribute to the Honors Program.
 It provides both an explanation of the anomaly and insights into personal growth.

 Bad Example

-“I don’t think there are any serious anomalies on my application, but I want to explain a few things.
+“During my time in high school, I had some family issues that were distracting, but I don’t want to make excuses.
+Instead, I want to focus on how I’ll be better in the future.
 I had a rough year during sophomore year and didn’t do as well as I could have in my classes.
 I know I could have done better if I had managed my time more effectively and paid more attention in class.
 However, I think I’ve improved since then and have worked harder in my junior and senior years.
-I also had some family issues that were distracting, but I don’t want to make excuses.
 I’m ready to work harder in college and believe that I will do better in the Honors Program.

 Short Bio